 Asset sales: If the transaction is structured as an asset purchase that entails the transfer of personnel, consent from employees must be obtained to allow their transfer.
-Employees can be transferred via a tripartite agreement or a termination-and-rehiring by the new company that is acquiring the assets of the business.
+Employees can be transferred via a tripartite agreement between the employee, the employer and the new company or a termination-and-rehiring by the new company that is acquiring the assets of the business.
 Employees are legally entitled to refuse the transfer and it will not be considered a termination clause.